bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Post-Interaction Completion {#interaction-finalize}

-Upon completing an interaction with the user, if a ["callback"](#response-interact-callback) capability is available with the current request, the AS MUST follow the appropriate method at the end of interaction to allow the client to continue.
-If neither capability is available, the AS SHOULD instruct the user to return to their client software upon completion.
-Note that these steps still take place in most error cases, such as when the user has denied access.
-This allows the client to potentially recover from the error state without restarting.
+Upon completing an interaction with the RO, if a ["callback"](#response-interact-callback) capability is available with the current request, the AS MUST follow the appropriate method at the end of interaction to allow the RC to continue.
+If neither capability is available, the AS SHOULD instruct the RO to return to their RC software upon completion.
+Note that these steps still take place in most error cases, such as when the RO has denied access.
+This allows the RC to potentially recover from the error state without restarting.

 [[ Editor's note: there might be some other kind of push-based